fullstack-hy2020/fullstack-hy2020.github.io/src/content/13/en/part13a.md

 );
 ```

-A few notes: the <i>id </i> column is defined as a <i>primary key</i>, i.e. the value of the column must be unique for each row in the table and the value must not be empty.
-The type of the column is defined as [SERIAL](https://www.postgresql.org/docs/9.1/datatype-numeric.html#DATATYPE-SERIAL), which is not the actual type but an abbreviation for the fact that it is an integer column to which Postgres automatically assigns a unique, incrementing value when creating rows.
-The textual column <i>content</i> is defined in such a way that it must be assigned a value.
+A few points: column <i>id</i> is defined as a <i>primary key</i>, which means the value of the column must be unique for each row in the table and the value must not be empty.
+The type for column is defined as [SERIAL](https://www.postgresql.org/docs/9.1/datatype-numeric.html#DATATYPE-SERIAL), which is not the actual type but an abbreviation for the fact it is an integer column to which Postgres automatically assigns a unique, increasing value when creating rows.
+Text-worthy column called <i>content</i> is defined in such a way that it must be assigned a value.

 Let's look at the situation from the console.
 First, the _\d_ command, which tells us what tables are in the deck: